Organic Lard

 Is lard better for high-heat cooking than olive oil?

-How can I store lard properly?
+How should I store organic lard?

 What is the difference between lard and tallow?